Gaganyaan: Soviet-India Cooperation

-Programme history
+Spacecraft history

-Preliminary studies and technological development of Gaganyaan started in 2006 under the generic name "Orbital Vehicle".
+Preliminary studies and technological development of Gaganyaan capsule started in 2006 under the generic name "Orbital Vehicle".
 The plan was to design a simple capsule with an endurance of about a week in space, a capacity of two astronauts, and a splashdown landing after re-entry.
 The project was commissioned in 2007, with expected completion by 2024 and a budget of around ₹10,000 crore.
-The design was finalized by March 2008 and submitted to the Government of India for funding.
-The government's funding for the Indian Human Spaceflight Program was sanctioned in February 2009, But it fell short due to limited developmental funding.
+The spacecraft design was finalized by March 2008 and was submitted to the Government of India for funding under ISRO's human spaceflight programme, which was sanctioned in February 2009, but fell short due to limited developmental funding.
 Initially, the first uncrewed flight of the orbital vehicle was proposed to be in 2013, then it was revised to 2016.
 However, in April 2012, it was reported that funding problems placed the future of the project in serious doubt.
 And in August 2013, it was announced that all crewed spaceflight efforts by India had been designated as being "off ISRO's priority list".
 By early 2014, the project had been reconsidered and was one of the main beneficiaries of a substantial budget increase announced in February 2014.